 Trusts offer a way of managing money or property for people who are unable or not yet ready to manage it for themselves.
-A trust is simply an agreement which sets out assets in relationship to individuals.
-For instance a property could be held in trust for a particular person, known as a beneficiary.
+A trust is simply an agreement which sets out assets in relation to individuals.
+For instance, a property could be held in trust for a particular person, known as a beneficiary.

 The settlor is the person who creates the trust.
 He or she decides how the trust’s property and income should be used and create the deed (or rules) for the trust.

 The settlor appoints trustees to manage the trust.
 Trustees are the legal owners of the trust property.
 There are generally between 2 and 4 trustees and all trustees must act unanimously.
 Under English law, trustee’s decisions cannot be made by a majority of trustees unless the trust specifically allows this.

 A trustee can also be a beneficiary of a trust.

 This is the property that is put into trust by the settlor.
 It can include:

 The role and responsibilities of a trustee should not be undertaken lightly.
 If you have been chosen as a trustee, the settlor feels that you can be trusted to act in the best interests of the beneficiaries, and can manage this important role.

 The role of the trustee is to manage and administer the Trust property in line with the terms of the Trust